 Intelligence, Knowledge and Reasoning 2

 What do we mean by Intelligence?
-2

 Intelligence as the Ability to Solve Problems 2

 What is Knowledge?
 2

 Kinds of Knowledge 3

 What is Reasoning?
-3

-The Physical Symbol System hypothesis 4
+The Physical Symbol System hypothesis

 What is a symbol?
-4

-Expert Systems 4
+Expert Systems

 The knowledge acquisition barrier

 Machine Learning for Recognition 5

-Machine Learning for Recognition
+Historical Roots: Symbolic Learning vs Statistical Learning

-Machine Learning for Recognition Historical Roots Probability, Statistics, and Bayesian Methods 5
+Connectionist movement Error!
+Bookmark not defin

-Historical Roots 5 5
+Intelligence as a Description of Behaviour 7

-Historical Roots Probability, Statistics, and Bayesian Methods 5 5 5
+The Turing Test: an imitation game

-Historical Roots Probability, Statistics, and Bayesian Methods Connectionist movement 5 5 7
+A Modern View of Intelligence

-Historical Roots Probability, Statistics, and Bayesian Methods Connectionist movement Intelligence as a Description of Behaviour 5 5 7 7
+Course Overview 10

-Class notes on the web :
+Class notes on the web:

-http://www-prima.inrialpes.fr/Prima/Homepages/jlc/Courses/2010/ENSI2.SIRR/ENSI2.SIRR.html
+http://www-prima.inrialpes.fr/Prima/Homepages/jlc/Courses/2011/ENSI2.SIRR/ENSI2.SIRR.html